Folder Permissions

 Give groups permissions

-• Read means users can VIEW, PRESENT, and USE material in this folder in new presentations, but cannot EDIT slides in this folder.
+- Read means users can VIEW, PRESENT, and USE material in this folder in new presentations, but cannot UPLOAD to or DELETE files from this folder.

-• Write means users can VIEW, PRESENT, USE, and EDIT material in this folder.
+- Write means users can VIEW, PRESENT, USE, UPLOAD, DELETE, and EDIT material in this folder.

-• Sharing a presentation gives the user the ability to send it to anyone internal or external in a read-only, slide-show-viewer format.
-Select read, write, and share as appropriate
+Sharing a presentation gives the user the ability to send it to anyone internal or external in a read-only, slide-show-viewer format.

 Pro tip!